 We recognise the value of human relationships and put people at the heart of our business.
 We seek the brightest and the best, whoever they are and whatever their background, and seek to treat all staff fairly and consistently by operating a workplace and business environment that is open, transparent and trusted.

-Aligned with this approach, all members of the Molten Ventures Group are required to conduct their activities in accordance with our codes and policies, including our Anti-Harassment and Bullying Policy, Acceptable Use Policy and Equal Opportunity Policy.
+Aligned with this approach, all members of the Molten Group are required to conduct their activities in accordance with our codes and policies, including our Health & Safety Policy, Anti-Harassment and Bullying Policy and Diversity, Equality, Inclusion and Equal Opportunities Policy.
 We also have a Whistleblowing Policy for staff to raise any suspected wrongdoing in the organisation in place which was updated during the period to make it easier and clearer for personnel to raise concerns.

 We require our personnel to act according to the highest standards of honesty and integrity as well as comply with all legal and regulatory requirements, which extend to the protection of human rights and the prohibition of forced labour and human trafficking.